BGI Ethiopia PLC: History

-BGI Ethiopia was founded in 1998 by wing of Castel Group, Brasseries International Holdings (BIH) and HEBU Properties Ltd with 10 million dollars initial capital.
+BGI Ethiopia was founded in 1998 by wing of Castel Group, Brasseries International Holdings (BIH) and Castel Afrique with 10 million dollars initial capital.
 Starting operation in Kombolcha, Addis Ababa, Batu, Hawassa and Raya, BGI Ethiopia owns six breweries including the Saint George Beer and Castel Winery in Ethiopia.
 The company annually produces 3.6 million hectoliters of bottled and draft beer.
 Privatization agreement was signed in September 1998 and BIH bought a total stake of 22,394 shares (73%) in BGI Ethiopia PLC in February 1999 with approved total share transfer.

 In 2009, the company showed interest to a start wine production.
 It owns and operates Castle Winery where its vineyard is located in Batu.
 The winery produces 1.4 million hectoliters of different wines under brand names Cuvee Prestige, Rift Valley and Acacia.
 Distributed by domestic partner agents, BGI products are exported internationally to North America, Europe, the Middle East, Australia, Africa and Asia.

 Leadership

-Pierre-Emmanuel Medard is the Chief Executive Officer of BGI-Ethiopia.
+Emilio Garcia is the Chief Executive Officer of BGI-Ethiopia.
 He assumed the role on May 1, 2025.